This is an account of the results obtained by companies

-This is an account of the results obtained by companies

 In addition to the unrealistic promises made to close the sale, there have been many serious mistakes in applying an Agile methodology:

-    In conclusion, to close the sale promising a silver bullet, IBM largely minimised and underestimated the changes and the work requires to deliver the solution.
+In conclusion, to close the sale by promising a silver bullet, IBM largely minimised and underestimated the changes and the work requires to deliver the solution.

 As it commonly happens in such situations, also the complexity, the effort, and the time required for the data migration have also been largely underestimated.

-    On top of this, for the project, IBM has adopted an Agile methodology even if the fundamentally misunderstood even the basic aspects and the essential elements of Agile Sofware Development.
+On top of this, for the project, IBM has adopted an Agile methodology even if they fundamentally misunderstood even the basic aspects and the essential elements of Agile Sofware Development.

 There are many public unanimous accounts from different sources about Microsoft journey to Agility at scale.
 They all agree that Microsoft has grown internally their ways of working without following or taking inspiration from any scaled framework.

 At a summit of one of the scaled frameworks, one session misled some of the attendees to believe that Microsoft employed a scaled framework for its journey to Agility.

-    If the public accounts were not enough to prove wrong such narrative, sources with direct knowledge of several teams at Microsoft confirmed that they do not use any scaled frameworks and did not use them to scale Agility in Microsoft.
+If the public accounts were not enough to prove wrong such a narrative, sources with direct knowledge of several teams at Microsoft confirmed that they do not use any scaled frameworks and did not use them to scale Agility in Microsoft.

 In the whole Microsoft only one team from a small peripheral service division, Supply Chain Engineering (SCE), used a scaled framework.
 It is not clear if that division has been acquired by Microsoft while already adopting practices from a scaled framework, or if the division used the autonomy granted to the teams to make such a decision.
 It is peculiar that the scale in such a department does not seem to call for a scaled framework.

 In any case, it has been confirmed that Microsoft doesn’t and did not use scaled frameworks for its Agile journey.